 Current Oregon legal medical documents and estate plans are peace of mind for you and yours

-We can, however, take the time now to make sure our affairs are in order.
+However, we can take the time now to make sure our affairs are in order.
 You will have peace of mind knowing that your medical care conforms to your wishes and that someone you trust will be able to assist in managing your assets and affairs.

 Hopefully your estate documents will not be needed, but in case they are, you have peace of mind knowing that your wishes are known and will be followed.
 It is one of the best gifts you can give to yourself and your loved ones right now.